2962fe22-10b3-43f8-8a33-252bd4b7435a/prasiolite/README.md

 ## Coming ~soon~ eventually:
 - Light mode
-- Support for more languages and plugins
+- Support for more languages
   - The languages I use (C, C++, Rust, Python) all work, but if something seems wrong with a language you use, please file an issue!
+- Installation through a plugin manager